giacomo-santoni/SC-project/README.md

 The notebook provides the output of the each code segment along with corresponidng comments.

 # 4. CONCLUSION
 The code works reasonably well, but it has to be improved in order to reach better results.
+In particular, a possible improvement can arise from a redefinition of the labeling criterion.
+Currently, there are still some cameras that are very difficult to identify.
+Furthermore, it is possible to work on the architecture of the neural network by varying the hyperparameters, in order to find the best combination.